mahendra-cs/ecom-pulse/README.md

 bash run-jmeter-test.sh 20
 ```

+## Monitoring and Logging

+The Ecom-Pulse application includes a comprehensive monitoring and logging stack, providing deep insights into the health and performance of the microservices.
+This stack is built on industry-standard tools: Prometheus, Grafana, Loki, and Promtail.

-## Monitoring with Prometheus
+### Monitoring with Prometheus

-Prometheus is configured to scrape metrics from all microservices.
-These metrics provide real-time insights into the health and performance of each service, forming the basis for AI-driven anomaly detection.
+Prometheus is a powerful open-source monitoring and alerting toolkit that collects and stores its metrics as time series data.
+It is configured to scrape metrics from all microservices, which are exposed via the Spring Boot Actuator.

 -   **Prometheus Dashboard:** Accessible at `http://localhost:9090`

+### Log Aggregation with Loki and Promtail

+Loki is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.
+It is designed to be very cost-effective and easy to operate.

+Promtail is the agent that ships logs from the local machine to the Loki instance.
+It is configured to discover and tail logs from all the Docker containers running on the host.

+The logging pipeline works as follows:
+1. The microservices write logs to `stdout` and `stderr`.
+2. The Docker logging driver captures these logs.
+3. Promtail scrapes the logs from Docker, adds labels (such as the container name), and sends them to Loki.
+4. Loki indexes the metadata (labels) and stores the compressed log data.

-## Visualization with Grafana
+### Visualization with Grafana

-Grafana is integrated to visualize the metrics collected by Prometheus.
-It provides dashboards for monitoring service performance, identifying trends, and pinpointing potential issues.
+Grafana is an open-source platform for monitoring and observability that allows you to query, visualize, alert on, and understand your metrics and logs no matter where they are stored.

+Grafana is pre-configured with two data sources:
+-   **Prometheus:** For visualizing the application metrics.
+-   **Loki:** For querying and visualizing the application logs.

+A pre-built dashboard is included to provide a unified view of both metrics and logs, allowing for easy correlation between them.

 -   **Grafana Dashboard:** Accessible at `http://localhost:3000`
     -   **Default Credentials:** `admin`/`admin` (you will be prompted to change the password on first login)

-## Logging with Loki

-Loki is a log aggregation system designed to store and query logs from all your applications and infrastructure.
-It is integrated with Grafana, allowing you to correlate metrics and logs in one place.

--   **Loki:** Accessible via Grafana datasource

 ## How to Run the Project